Christine Garner

+Christine Garner is an American former volleyball player who was a three-sport athlete at Arizona State University (ASU).
+She played for the United States women's national volleyball team from 1994 to 1997.

+College

-Christine Garner is a retired American female volleyball player, and 3 sport athlete at ASU.
-Christine was inducted into the Arizona State Hall of Fame in 2009.
-Garner still ranks No. 1 in the record books with 1,871 career kills, and led ASU volleyball to its two finest seasons in history.
+As a collegiate volleyball player, Garner still holds the ASU record of 1,871 career kills, and led ASU to its two finest seasons in history.
 As one of the most illustrious players to ever take to the court for the Sun Devil volleyball program, Garner also ranks in the top 10 in career digs and service aces.
 She was a six-time Pac-10 Player of the Week and was also a recipient of a National Player of the Week honor.
-In addition to her numerous accolades at ASU, Garner was a two-time All-American and an all-Pac-10 performer.
-To cap off her stellar athletic career as a Sun Devil, Garner was also a star performer on the ASU softball team and captain to both the ASU women's volleyball and basketball team.
+In addition to her numerous accolades at ASU, Garner was an AVCA second-team All-American in 1995.

+Garner was also a star performer on the ASU softball team, and captain to both the ASU women's volleyball and basketball team.
 Garner went on after college to be part of the United States women's national volleyball team.

+Garner was inducted into the Arizona State University Hall of Fame in 2009.

+National team

-She won the silver medal at the 1994 Goodwill Games.
-Other world class tournaments included the 1997 Grand Prix and the 1997 NORCECA tournament.
+Garner won the silver medal with the national volleyball team at the 1994 Goodwill Games in Saint Petersburg.
+Other world-class tournaments that she participated in included the 1997 World Grand Prix and the 1997 NORCECA tournament.
 She left the national team in 1997 and played two seasons with the European Professional Volleyball League in Turkey and Italy.